VERSO-UVM/ORCA/Emergency_Preparedness_Plan.md

 - Physical Security Threats: Incidents involving violence, unauthorized access to campus premises, or threats to personal safety and security.
 - Health Emergencies: Outbreaks of diseases, medical emergencies, or public health crises that require immediate action to safeguard employee well-being and ensure business continuity.

+If you encounter an emergency situation, follow these steps:

+- **Assess the Situation**: Remain calm and assess the severity of the emergency.
+- **Alert Others**: Notify nearby team members and evacuate the area if necessary.
+- **Contact Authorities**: Call campus security or emergency services as appropriate.
+- **Provide Details**: Provide clear and concise information about the emergency and your location.

 ## Levels of Emergency
-* TYPE 1 - A catastrophic emergency event involving complete loss services, or a physical the entire campus and surrounding community.
-(Example: complete deletion of VERSO Git Repo, flooding, major hurricane, etc.).
-T
+* TYPE 1 - A catastrophic emergency event involving complete loss services, or a physical the entire campus and surrounding community (Example: complete deletion of ORCA Organization on Github, flooding, major hurricane, etc.)
-* TYPE 2 - A major emergency that impacts a sizable portion of VERSO, the campus and/or outside community.
-(Examples: loss of a single repo, potential data breach, active shooter, bomb threat, extended power outage).
+* TYPE 2 - A major emergency that impacts a sizable portion of ORCA, the campus and/or outside community (Examples: loss of a single repo, hacking of the social media account, potential data breach, active shooter, bomb threat, extended power outage, etc.)
-* TYPE 3 - A situations that may emerge as a single incident, but have the potential to quickly evolve into a multi-faceted  crisis.
-* TYPE 4 - A one dimensional event that has a limited duration and little impact to the campus community
+* TYPE 3 - A one dimensional event that has a limited duration and impact to the campus community (Example: Closing of a buidling for safety reasons, important but not critical bug in a repo)
-* TYPE 5 - A minor problem that has.

 ## Initiation of a Emergency Status
 Only authorized members, which is the VERSO Director and the Leads, should declare an emegergency unless there is an immediate danger to someone's physical safety (ALSO REACH OUT TO CAMPUS SECURITY OR 911 at that time).
 Anyone else should route emergencies through Leads.